MichauCorp/BLE_TimedSequence_reactNative/README.md

 1. download the project files and open on VScode.

 2. to build, enter: "
-   eas login
+   eas login,
-   eas build:configure (your platform) eas build --profile=preview --platform= (your platform) "
+   eas build:configure (your platform), eas build --profile=preview --platform= (your platform) "

 Note: this app only scans for aromatron type devices, this can be changed in the 'useBLE.ts' file